 One final thought about expectation as you do this exercise – the answer might come to you with blinding clarity, but don’t be disappointed if it doesn’t.
 In my experience, any time I’ve done this exercise, the answer always appears to me more as a silhouette emerging through fog than a blinding flash of clarity.
 Don’t put pressure on yourself by having an expectation about how the answer is going to come.

 That is the exercise for today.
 I would love it if you would take on board those six questions.
 Please give me feedback on how these have impacted you.
-You can do that in the comments below, and I look forward to seeing you on an upcoming episode of Bernadette TV.
+You can do that in the comments below, and I look forward to seeing you on an upcoming video.